 The T-Mobile logo demonstrates a willingness to communicate.
 This shows that the company provides communication between two subscribers using its technologies.
-The friendly color scheme of the emblem hints at lengthy conversations and intimate messages.
+The emblem’s friendly color scheme suggests lengthy conversations and intimate messages.

 Meaning and History

-All brands owned by Deutsche Telekom are linked by a common symbol – a large purple “T” with square dots on the sides.
-But only T-Mobile (US) has a letter supplemented with a text mark, which indicates an attempt to distinguish between the parent company and its subsidiary brand visually.
-However, their goal is essentially the same: to create a holistic environment for digital life to flourish at work and home.
+All brands owned by Deutsche Telekom are linked by a common symbol: a large purple “T” with square dots on its sides.
+But only T-Mobile (US) uses a letter supplemented with a text mark to visually distinguish the parent company from its subsidiary brand.
+However, their goal is essentially the same: to create a holistic environment in which digital life flourishes at work and at home.

 What is T-Mobile (US)?

-T-Mobile (US) is a provider of telecommunication services: wireless broadband internet and mobile communications.
-It has been operating in the United States since 1994 but was known as VoiceStream Wireless for seven years.
+T-Mobile (US) is a provider of telecommunications services, including wireless broadband internet and mobile communications.
+It has been operating in the United States since 1994, but was known as VoiceStream Wireless for seven years.
 The brand received a new name in 2001 when it became the property of Deutsche Telekom.
-Since then, it has increased its influence to the point where it has been recognized as one of the largest cellular operators in the US.
+Since then, it has increased its influence to the point that it is recognized as one of the largest cellular operators in the US.

 1994 – 2001

 When T-Mobile was called VoiceStream Wireless, it had a logo with this caption.
-The phrase “VoiceStream” consisted of oblique blue letters, with the capital “V” and “S” going beyond the imaginary line, not only above but also below.
+The phrase “VoiceStream” consisted of oblique blue letters, with the capital “V” and “S” extending beyond the imaginary line, both above and below.
 To the right of the S, just below the “tream,” was a small black WIRELESS.
 It used an uppercase font.

 To make the logo stand out, the designers drew three-pointed red lines above the text.
 They symbolized the connection that the telecommunications company supported.